toss/overlay-kit/docs/api/overlay/close.md

 ## overlay.exit

-The overlay.exit function takes the overlay's id value as an argument and passes the onExit event to that overlay.
+The overlay.exit function takes the overlay's id value as an argument and passes the exit event to that overlay.

 ```ts
 import { overlay } from 'es-overlay';